AviatrixSystems/Docs/HowTos/onboarding_faq.rst

 There are three different types of licenses option available in Aviatrix Controller.

     1. Bring Your Own License (BYOL) License - This license supports public cloud AWS, Azure, GCP and OCI.
 Contact support@aviatrix.com to get BYOL license.
     #.
-Metered or Platinum Metered License - This is only applicable to AWS public cloud
+Metered or Platinum Metered License - This is only applicable to AWS and Azure public cloud
     #.
 Utility - The utility AMI is available in AWS and Azure both and supports maximum 100 tunnels and limited number of VPN users.

 To check license type, Go to Controller's console -> Settings -> Controller -> License